Welcome to the 2025 CAT4 Non-Verbal Reasoning Skills practice tests. This is specifically designed to improve your non-verbal reasoning skills.

 Which is the most useful CAT4 non-verbal Reasoning test practice?

 Each of the CAT practice tests by age below represent free CAT4 test practice.
+We offer these for each school year group who take the CAT4.

 How are skills assessed by the CAT4?